Super Bowl 55 Halftime Show Headliner The Weeknd Says His Next Album Is Inspired By Black Lives Matter

 “The pandemic, the Black Lives Matter movement, and the tensions of the election have mostly created a sense of gratitude for what I have and closeness with the people near me,” the “Starboy” The Weeknd said.
 “I have been more inspired and creative during the pandemic than I might normally be while on the road.”

-The Weeknd has supported the Black Lives Matter movement for years and donated $250,00 to the group in August 2016.
+Meanwhile, The Weeknd has supported the Black Lives Matter movement for years and donated $250,00 to the group in August 2016.
 He has also appeared to call police officers “murderers,” posting a hashtag in a 2016 tweet that said “blue lives murder.”

 — The Weeknd (@theweeknd) July 7, 2016